NREL/jade/docs/source/tutorial.rst

 - ``submit_jobs.log``: HPC-related information, such as the job ID and status
 - ``run_jobs.log``: information about JADE starting and stopping jobs
+- ``job-stdio``: Jade logs stdout and stderr from each job to this directory.
-- ``job_output_<HPC job ID>.e``: The HPC logs stdout and stderr from all processes to this file.
+- ``job_output_<HPC job ID>.e``: The HPC logs stdout and stderr to this file.
+  You will see output for HPC software and the operating system.
 Look here to debug unexpected crashes or hangs.

 .. code-block:: bash